astucke1/SQL/README.md

-# SQL portfolio for Andrew S
+# SQL Portfolio for Andrew S

 ## Welcome to my SQL portfolio.
 This is where you can find examples of SQL that I have written.